crosspeaksoftware/woo-address-book/readme.txt

 You may also use PoEdit and create a translation file which can be exported as a `.mo` file to be saved in the same location.

-= Where are the settings for this plugin? =

-There are currently no settings, everything is based on your current WooCommerce address and checkout settings.

 == Screenshots ==
 1. Manage your address book on the account page.
-Choose your primary shipping address, or add multiple alternative addresses.
+Choose your primary billing address, shipping address, or add multiple alternative addresses.
-2. Easily select your shipping address on checkout.
+2. Easily select your billing and shipping address on checkout.

 == Changelog ==